mesosphere/cake-builder/README.md

 ## Building and running
 To build the binary, run the following command from the project root:
 ```
-go build -i -o cake
+go build -i -o cake ./cmd/cake/main.go
 ```

 It will produce a binary compiled for the current OS/platform.
-Use `build.sh` to build for both linux/amd64 and darwin/amd64.
+Use `build.sh` to build for linux/amd64, darwin/amd64, and windows.

 To get a list of available options run:
 ```